-If you are applying for a U.S. green card through VAWA (the Violence Against Women Act) -- that is, applying for lawful permanent residence without your unhelpful, abusive U.S. spouse or parent -- then you will indeed have to provide documentation of that abuse.
+If you are applying for a U.S. green card through VAWA (the Violence Against Women Act); which means applying for lawful permanent residence without your unhelpful, abusive U.S. spouse or parent; then you will have to provide documentation of that abuse.

-For more information on the eligibility rules, see Domestic Violence Against Immigrants: VAWA Protection.
+For more information on the eligibility rules, see Process to Get a Green Card Under VAWA.

 First, it's important to understand the types of abuse that can qualify someone to self-petition for a green card under VAWA.
 The definition is broader than you might think.
 It includes not only physical violence, but threats, intimidation, economic abuse, social isolation, sexual abuse, verbal abuse, harassment, and more.

 With that in mind, the self-petitioner in a VAWA case will need to gather credible, detailed evidence showing that he or she (or his or her child) has experienced such abuse by the U.S. citizen or lawful permanent resident (LPR) spouse or parent.